Gifted Identification & Services

 - Aptitude: Cognitive Abilities Test (CogAT), Wechsler Intelligence Scale for Children-Fifth Edition (WISC-V),other.

 - Performance: portfolios, student products, report cards and grades, performance tasks, other.

 - Characteristcs: Kingore Observation Inventory, Parent Survey, Renzulli/Westberg Behavioral Rating Scales, HCS Screening Checklist, anecdotal notes and narratives, other.

 There are four referral windows for Gifted Services.
 Please see your school's gifted teacher for exact deadlines:

-- Quarter 1: Fifth Grade - deadline mid-September
+- Quarter 1: Fourth and Fifth Grade - deadline mid-September

-- Quarter 2: Fourth Grade - deadline late October
+- Quarter 2: Third Grade - deadline late October

 - Quarter 3: Second Grade - all second grade students are screened for gifted; no need for parents/guardians to refer

-- Quarter 4: Third Grade - deadline early April
+- Quarter 4: Acceleration - deadline early April

 Initial referral of students for consideration and screening for identification may come from a teacher, parent, the student him or herself, and/or a peer.
 The Talent Development Program is in place to assist in identification of gifted students.